flyps/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 When using paths with cusp points (direction reversals):

 - **Set `allow_reversing: true`** to enable backward motion support
-- **Tune inversion tolerances** based on your robot's size and accuracy:
-  - Larger `inversion_xy_tolerance` (e.g., 0.3-0.5m) for large/imprecise robots
-  - Smaller `inversion_xy_tolerance` (e.g., 0.1-0.2m) for small/precise robots
-  - Adjust `inversion_yaw_tolerance` based on required orientation precision at cusp points
 - **Use kinematically feasible planners** like Smac Planner Hybrid-A* for generating reversing paths
 - **Consider path direction consistency**: The planner should mark direction changes explicitly in the path

 The controller will automatically:
 - Follow each path segment up to the cusp point
-- Stop/slow at inversion points (controlled by goal checker tolerances)
+- Detect when the robot passes each segment endpoint using sign-change detection (no tuning required)
-- Advance to the next segment when within tolerance
+- Advance to the next segment automatically
 - Handle multiple consecutive cusp points correctly

+**Note**: Segment advancement is handled automatically through geometric detection of when the robot crosses each segment endpoint.
+No tolerance parameters need to be tuned.